openaps/docs/README.md

 ## OpenAPS System Development Phases

 This documenation is organized into a series of phases that progressively build upon the openaps development tools towards a working OpenAPS system.
+[Click here for a visualization and breakdown of the phases](./docs/OpenAPS_phase_visualization_Nov152015.png).
 The phases are as follows:

 * [Phase 0: General Setup](docs/Overview/initial-setup.md)<br>
 Record baseline data, acquire and configure hardware, install software, and become familiar with the openaps environment